GerasimosChristoforatos/Forecasting_Housing_NZ/README.md

 ## Application

-The script was develop to forecast New Zealand's residential construction activity across three hierarchies ( number of consents, gross floor area, and consented capital value ) each split into detached houses, townhouses and apartments.
+The script was developed to forecast New Zealand's residential construction activity across three hierarchies ( number of consents, gross floor area, and consented capital value ) each split into detached houses, townhouses and apartments.
 Total time-series: 12 (9 typology-level and 3 top-level aggregates).
 The dataset is built from 35 years of monthly building consent data.